-We conduct correlation analyses between ENSO variability and [CH4], as well as δ^{13} CH4 records to quantify the strength of the impact of how much ENSO on the anomalies in emissions and sinks affect atmospheric CH4-cycle.
-Specifically, we explore how much of the year-to-year variability in theatmospheric methane-budget can be attributed to ENSO and how large the ENSO-CH4 signal is in dependence of latitude.
+We conduct correlation analyses between ENSO variability and [CH4], as well as $\delta^{13}$ CH4 records, to quantify how much ENSO anomalies in emissions and sinks affect atmospheric CH4.
+Specifically, we explore how much of the yearto-year variability in atmospheric methane can be attributed to ENSO and how large the ENSO-CH4 signal is in dependence of latitude.
 We test if recent trends in methane growth rate can be attributed to wetland emissions controlled by ENSO dynamics or if agricultural sources are more likely drivers.
-ENSO is quantified by four different indices, which are based on ocean temperature, sea level pressure gradients and a multivariate combination.
-[CH4] and δ^{13} CH4 time series from four different locations were used, two from stations in the Southern tropics (Samoa, SMO, and Ascension Island, ASC), the Southern mid-latitudes (Baring Head, NZ; BHD) taken as representative of the Southern hemisphere, and global average time series of [CH4] and δ^{13} CH4 calculated from a network of global stations (Dlugokencky et al., 2011; Schaefer et al., 2016).
+ENSO is quantified by four different indices, which are based on ocean temperature, sea level pressure gradients, and a multivariate combination.
+[CH4] and $\delta^{13}$ CH4 time series from four different locations were used, two from stations in the southern tropics (Samoa, SMO, and Ascension Island, ASC), the southern mid-latitudes (Baring Head, NZ; BHD), taken as representative of the Southern Hemisphere, and global average time series of [CH4] and $\delta^{13}$ CH4 calculated from a network of global stations (Dlugokencky et al., 2011; Schaefer et al., 2016).
 We also investigate ENSO's impact on HCN data measured in Lauder, NZ (LAU), to quantify the biomass burning contribution separately.
-The aim is to detect the impact of ENSO on theatmospheric CH4-budget on various spatial scales.
+The aim is to detect the impact of ENSO on atmospheric CH4 on various spatial scales.